The National Trust was founded in 1885 with the aim of preserving Britain's natural beauty.

 Gardens are their forte

 The organization looks after over 250 gardens and parks scattered across the United Kingdom.
 This is the largest collection of its kind, and perhaps the most significant, as many of these gardens are hugely relevant from a historical and cultural standpoint.

 A stroll through a garden preserved by the National Trust guarantees a sense of calm that is seldom found elsewhere.

 The world's heritage is in safe hands

-The National Trust look after places in eight of the UK's World Heritage Sites.
-Hadrian's Wall, Stonhenge, the Giant's Causeway, the Lake District, and the Cornwall and West Devon Mining Landscapes are all beneficiaries of the National Trust's work.
+The National Trust looks after places in eight of the UK's World Heritage Sites.
+Hadrian's Wall, Stonehenge, the Giant's Causeway, the Lake District, and the Cornwall and West Devon Mining Landscapes are all beneficiaries of the National Trust's work.

 Read more: London for the Family